Skip to main content

 Kilsyth Town Action Plan

-The vision for North Lanarkshire, as the place to Live, Learn, Work, Invest and Visit is reflected in the draft Town Action Plan for Kilsyth which seeks to identify site specific proposals to deliver the concepts set out in the vision.
+The vision for North Lanarkshire, as the place to Live, Learn, Work, Invest and Visit is reflected in the Town Action Plan for Kilsyth which seeks to identify site specific proposals to deliver the concepts set out in the vision.

 Economic Prosperity & Stability